 Compassionate Allowance works by identifying processing claims that meet the Social Security statutory standard for disability and providing social security disability benefits to eligible claimants while the remainder of their application is processed.

 Because Compassionate Allowance enrollment is determined entirely by the Social Security Administration, it is especially important to consult with a qualified Social Security attorney to determine your eligibility and ensure the proper preparation of your application.

 We’ll try to answer all relevant questions below, and if you have any other questions you can direct them to the live chat on our site.
 If you’d like to meet with a lawyer, Krasno, Krasno & Onwudinjo can offer you a free consultation before taking on your case.

 Applicants for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) are often met with long processing and waiting periods to determine their eligibility and begin receiving benefits under these programs.
 For individuals suffering from extremely severe diseases and disabilities, this waiting period can prove extremely costly.

 The Compassionate Allowance program was instituted by the SSA, in response to complaints regarding long disability determinations, to expedite determinations, processing and provide benefits for applicants whose eligibility and eventual approval is virtually guaranteed.

-Compassionate Allowance benefits are paid out as either Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI), and are subject to the same benefits criteria and limitations.
+Compassionate Allowance benefits are paid out as either Social Security Disability Insurance (SSDI benefits) or Supplemental Security Income (SSI benefits), and are subject to the same benefits criteria and limitations.

 What Conditions Automatically Qualify for Disability Benefits?